Increasing Access to Culturally and Linguistically Appropriate Services2022-02-10T11:25:12-08:00

 Indicator Highlights

-Percent of Adults Who had a Difficult Time Understanding Their Doctor During the Last Visit, by County
+Percent of Adults Who Don’t Speak English Very Well and Had a Difficult Time Understanding Their Doctor During the Last Visit, by County

 |

-Indicator: Adults who had a difficult time understanding their provider
+Indicator: Percent of adults who report not speaking English well and had a difficult time understanding their provider, California

-Data Collection Methodology: Statewide telephone survey using a geographically stratified sample design.
+Data Collection Methodology: Statewide web and telephone survey using a geographically stratified sample design.
 Estimates are weighted to Dept. of Finance demographic data (adjusted for group quarters population).
-More information is available at http://healthpolicy.ucla.edu/chis/design/Pages/overview.aspx
+More information is available at https://healthpolicy.ucla.edu/our-work/california-health-interview-survey-chis/chis-design-and-methods

 Stories & Solutions